boykasep/file-organizer/README.md

 ---
 *Feel free to contribute or report issues.*

-*Concept and original script by Hendra.
+*Concept and original script by boykasep.
 Refactored for public use and documented with assistance from Google's Gemini.*